codesInML/checkit/README.md

 A persistent logger was also created which logs error and certain requests to a log file found in logs/app.log on the root level of the project.

 ## Chat system
 For the chat system, websocket is used and in particular socket.io.
+It runs on the same root domain url as the http server itself.
+That is, if your server is running on http://localhost:3000, then this is also the url you make the websocket connection to on the frontend.
 The websocket request should also include a Bearer token like normal http requests.
 There are 3 main events for this chat system

 * join-room
 * send-message